jakubcovam/100_days_of_code/README.md

 - user is trying to guess, which oponent has larger number of followers
 - if the guess is correct, there is a new oponent to compare to
 - the game ends when the user make a mistake

+### day015_1_CoffeeMachine.py
+- Coffee Machine software
+- computer asks about your choice (espresso, latte, cappuccino)
+- user insert some coins
+- computer checks if he has enough money and ingredients, then serves you the drink
+- user can display a report of ingredients and machine profit, or turn the machine off